souzafcharles/Java-Spring-React-Fullstack/Backend/digitalMenu/README.md

 #### 2.2.
 Configuration of the `application-test.properties` File:

-- This file contains specific configurations for the `test` environment, utilizing the in-memory `H2 Database Engine`:
+- This file contains specific configurations for the `test` environment, utilising the in-memory `H2 Database Engine` and configuring `Liquibase` for database migrations:

 ```properties
 # H2 Connection